maikroservice/blog_posts/clloudyke000609mk1baac9y1.md

 With the ride ticket in hand, we can now access the theme park and specific rides 🎢 or request a new ride ticket with our access ticket 🎟️

-In the next post we walk through RDP and what happens on a packet level.
+In one of the next posts we walk through RDP and what happens on a packet level.

 Stay tuned.